-(1) Neither party to an obligation subject, to a condition nay, while such condition is pending; impair the benefit that the other party stands to receive if the condition is fulfilled.
+(1) Neither party to an obligation subject to a condition may, while such condition is pending, impair the benefits that the other party stands to receive if the condition is fulfilled.

-(2) Where a third party impairs the benefits mentioned in paragraph (1), if such third party's act constitutes a tortious act, the third-, party shall be liable for damages.
+(2) Where a third party impairs the benefits mentioned in paragraph (1), if such third party's act constitutes a tortious act, the third party shall be liable for damages.